Header & footer

 If you choose the Replace the selected Container option, the chosen element (chart, text, KPI, images) will be inserted into that container.

-You can also choose to insert a new container to the right/left/top/bottom of the existing container.
-In the second image, notice how the chart is inserted in a new container below the currently selected container.
+Click Apply.
+In the image below, notice how the chart is inserted in a new container above the currently selected container.

 4. Presets